Number Memory

 Rhythm and Melody

 Set numbers to a familiar tune or rhythm.
 This leverages your brain's strong musical memory system.
+Research by Wallace (1994) showed that text set to music is recalled significantly better than spoken text, suggesting a genuine mnemonic benefit of musical encoding.

 Regular Practice